Click & Collect or 24hr Dispatch*

 Easy confidence from the start

-Look for a lightweight design, a low seat height, and a fit that allows both feet to sit flat on the ground from the very first ride.
+Look for a lightweight design, a low seat height, and a fit that lets both feet sit flat on the ground from the first ride.

 Best for growing toddlers